JonathanHarford/epyc_discord_bun/README.md

 Consider:

-* understand joins in Prisma
-* understand async await
 * How do we keep one player from initiating lots of games?
 * Do we need /submit?
 Can we just use /play?
 * send player a reminder when turn will timeout soon
 * since we almost always need to include a game when fetching a turn, can we just always work with a Game (w/ Turns & Media) object?

-## Bugs

-* I still don't understand how .env.test works.
-When I do a schema change, how do I do it to the test db too?
-* Fix race condition in test surrounding submitting a picture

 ## STATUS